Simplifying Zero Trust Security for AWS with Teleport

 To retrieve a TAR file containing a session recording, you must have access to the session recording backend.
 This requires either a self-hosted Teleport cluster or external audit storage.

-The tsh play command can print recordings in three formats, depending on the kind of resource the recorded session interacts with.
+The tsh play command can print recordings in several formats, depending on the kind of resource the recorded session interacts with.
 To choose a format, use the --format flag of tsh play:

 --format valueSupported resourcesDescription